diofant/diofant/docs/release/notes-0.14.rst

 * :sympyissue:`22558`: Error in ODE-Solver-Documentation
 * :sympyissue:`22837`: Solve simplest algebraic equations with dummy parameter
 * :sympyissue:`22836`: Series: Possible improvements for Order of expressions involving factorials
+* :sympyissue:`22788`: RecursionError for unevluated expression in latex